AnOpenSauceDev/AnOpenSauceDev/README.md

 # AnOpenSauceDev
 👋 Oh hey there!

-I make random open-source stuff, mostly minecraft on github for now. <br>
+I make random open-source stuff, mostly minecraft on github for now.
+I'm working on a ridiculous amount of projects at any given time. <br>

 I'm only on the GitHub/Modrinth (and curseforge 🤢) platforms currently, and I'm probably best known for being the maintainer + creator of [Methane](https://modrinth.com/mod/methane) and creator of [Faster Random.](https://modrinth.com/mod/faster-random)

 Mainly using Java, JS and _**very** occasionally_ Rust in the real world.
 I also mess around with C# and GDScript/Python for some projects.